Jessica Graf: Other television appearances

 Graf had a role on the soap opera show The Bold and the Beautiful playing the part of Jody the Giardino Waitress.
 She is set to return with a cameo role in two episodes of The Bold and the Beautiful along with Cody Nickson.

 Personal life

 Graf began a relationship with Cody Nickson during their time together on Big Brother 19.
-They continued their relationship outside of the house, and competed in The Amazing Race 30 together.
+They continued their relationship outside the house, and competed in The Amazing Race 30 together.
 They later became engaged on February 13, 2018.
 Graf and Nickson were married on October 14, 2018.
-They have 5 daughters.
+They have five daughters.